Saleh-Ahmed123/Solar-System-Simulation/README.md

 # Basic Solar System Simulation
+## This is an old version, my newest version which is much more advanced is being used for my Computer Science NEA so it cannot be shared here yet.

 This was a play around and one of my first experiences with the matplotlib libary.